 How to Make Sourdough French Toast:

-- Slice sourdough bread in 1in slices and set aside.
+- Slice the sourdough bread into thick pieces, about ¾-1 inch wide, and set aside.

 Recipe Notes & Tips: